stefanwatermann/XojoPdfTemplateEngine/README.md

 Classes to render PDF files from a text based template file (.ptf).
 The template defines what to be rendered into the PDF document at what position.

-This project is an approach to separate the design of a PDF file from code and data instead of writing it completely in XOJO code.
+This project is an approach to separate the design of a PDF file from code instead of writing it completely in XOJO code.

 Known limitations:
 - Size of PDF page is fixed to DIN A4
+- Only one PDF page can be designed and generated
-- Image aspect ratio may be rendered wrong
+- Aspect ratio of pictures may be rendered wrong

 Example of a .ptf file
 ```